se-edu/learningresources/contents/testing/integration-testing.md

 Generally integration test can be implemented based on your existing unit testing tools.
 However, if you do not have an existing testing tool in place, here are some useful tools that you can consider for your integration testing:

-- [VectorCast](http://www.vectorcast.com/) tool operates based on executing single component unit tests first before integration tests as discussed in this article.
+- [VectorCast](http://www.vectorcast.com/) tool operates based on executing unit tests first before integration tests as discussed in this article.

 - [Gauge](https://gauge.org/) acts as a plugin which can be incorporated to any language or IDE.
 It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and scalable.